-Previous comprehensive review assessments, including Appeal Committee reviews, where applicable Current CV Annual workload agreements for the period under review Annual Activity Files for the period under review Self-evaluation that summarizes the Bargaining Unit Member's teaching, service, and accomplishments in other areas included in their workload agreement for the period under review When the dean, director, or designee's feedback from previous evaluations noted areas for improvement, then the self-evaluation shall include a summary of progress made to address those areas Summarized student evaluations for each course for the years under review, where applicable Representative course syllabi for the period under review Verification of additional degrees, certificates, credentials, continuing education, and college courses attained or renewed during the period under review Letters of support Other materials at the discretion of the Bargaining Unit Member, such as materials descriped in departmental, college, or university guidelines
+Table of contents Cover letter stating how the faculty member meets the criteria of the action at hand Previous comprehensive review assessments, including Appeal Committee reviews, where applicable Current Curriculum Vitae Annual workload agreements for the period under review Annual Activity Files Reports for the period under review Self-evaluation that summarizes the Bargaining Unit Member's teaching, service, and accomplishments in other areas included in their workload agreement for the period under review When the dean, director, or designee's feedback from previous evaluations noted areas for improvement, then the self-evaluation shall include a summary of progress made to address those areas Summarized student evaluations for each course for the years under review, where applicable Representative course syllabi for the period under review Verification of additional degrees, certificates, credentials, continuing education, and college courses attained or renewed during the period under review Letters of support

-POST TENURE REVIEW FILE:

-Initial material included by the Bargaining Unit Member:

-Previous post-tenure review assessment or last comprehensive evaluation, including Appeals Committee reviews, where applicable Current CV Annual workload agreements for the period under reivew Annual Activity Files for the period under review Self-evaluation that summarizes the Bargaining Unit Member's teaching, service, and accomplishments in other areas included in their workload agreement for the period under review When the dean, director, or desginee's feedback to previous evaluations noted areas for improvement, then the self-evaluation shall include a summary of progress made to address those areas Summarized student evaluations for the years under review, where applicable Other materials at the discretion of the Bargaining Unit Member, such as materials described in departmental, college, or university guidelines
+Other materials at the discretion of the Bargaining Unit Member, such as materials described in departmental, college, or university guidelines Evidence supporting faculty growth and accomplishments: ☐ Teaching: Evidence in support of teaching performance (see appendix B). ☐ Service: Evidence in support of public and university service (see appendix C). ☐ Research/Creative Activity (if applicable): Evidence in support of research/creative activity (see appendix D). ☐ Professional Development: Evidence in support of professional development. ☐ Other material faculty members consider pertinent to this review.
+POST TENURE REVIEW FILE: Initial material included by the Bargaining Unit Member: ☐ Table of contents ☐ Cover letter stating how the faculty member meets the criteria of the action at hand Previous post-tenure review assessment or last comprehensive evaluation, including Appeals Committee reviews, where applicable Current Curriculum Vitae Annual workload agreements for the period under review Annual Activity Files Reports for the period under review Self-evaluation that summarizes the Bargaining Unit Member's teaching, service, and accomplishments in other areas included in their workload agreement for the period under review When the dean, director, or designee's feedback to previous evaluations noted areas for improvement, then the self-evaluation shall include a summary of progress made to address those areas Summarized student evaluations for the years under review, where applicable Other materials at the discretion of the Bargaining Unit Member, such as materials described in departmental, college, or university guidelines Evidence supporting faculty growth and accomplishments: ☐ Teaching: Evidence in support of teaching performance (see appendix B). ☐ Service: Evidence in support of public and university service (see appendix C). ☐ Research/Creative Activity (if applicable): Evidence in support of research/creative activity (see appendix D).